 The PAC is a result of intensive research and development by Dr Jim Duff and Roddy Mackenzie, who between them have been on four Everest expeditions.
 It is designed to be as simple to use as possible, while being robust enough to stand up to the tough conditions in the mountains.

-PAC technology has been shown to be highly effective in reversing symptoms of altitude illness.
+PAC technology has been shown to be highly effective in simulating descent.
 Depending on the starting altitude, simulated descents of approximately 2000 metres (6000 feet) are achieved at the operating pressure of 2 PSI above ambient pressure.

-For an independent review of hyperbaric bags, see Dr Dietz’s site (note: prices mentionned are incorrect).
+For an independent review of hyperbaric bags, see Dr Dietz’s site (note: prices mentioned are incorrect).

 Made from tough, reinforced PVC, the chamber is robust and designed to withstand the rigours of the mountains.

 The PAC, all up with pump, hose, repair kit and storage bag, weighs in at approximately 8 kgs.

 We are committed to making this technology affordable and we believe we have done so.

 1. An English version – English instructions on the PAC (full English instruction manual downloadable from our website).

 2. An English/ Nepali version – instructions on the PAC in both languages (full English and Nepali instruction manuals downloadable from our website).